temos/goto/README.md

 # GOTO

-A simple command-line utility to quickly find and switch to project folders
+A simple command-line utility to quickly find and switch to project folders and open URLs.

 ## Install